-You will carry out critical reviews of approaches, policy and guidance on SEMH difficulties.
+You'll carry out critical reviews of approaches, policy and guidance on SEMH difficulties.
 You'll look at emotional development and instances that can impact on socio-emotional development.
-You will also look at mental health issues and the therapies to alleviate them.
+You will look at mental health issues and the therapies to alleviate them.

-In your first year you will engage with psychological understandings of SEMH.
-You will also look at current legislation, SEMH assessment, practical interventions and neuroscientific research.
-You will consider how the ‘social model’ of understanding of SEMH contrasts with the ‘medical model’.
+In your first year you'll engage with psychological understandings of SEMH, current legislation, SEMH assessment, practical interventions and neuroscientific research.
+You’ll explore how the ‘social model’ of understanding of SEMH contrasts with the ‘medical model’.

-In your second year you'll undertake a critical exploration of theory and practice around:
+In the second year you'll begin a critical exploration of:

 - anger management

 - eating disorders

 You'll also study the ecology of SEMH difficulties and a research methods module.

 The School of Education is a thriving centre for educational research and teacher professional development.